-The committee consists of six members, one of whom is the Chair of the committee and is an INED.
-The other members of the committee are two INEDs (recognizing one vacancy throughout 2020), the two NEDs and the CEO.
+The committee consists of four members, three INEDs (one of whom is the Chair of the committee) and an AmTrust International Group NED, the Head of AmTrust International.

 The Chair is responsible for overseeing the performance of the committee and the oversight of the development and implementation of the Company's remuneration policies and practices.